green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

 ---
 ## An Bord Pleanála application

 A site notice has been erected (14th July) and the development's website is now live.
-Its not currently clear when the application was made to An Bord Pleanála but reasonable to assume it was done on/around the 16th July.
-There is a five week period  during which any observations need to be submitted to An Bord Pleanála.
+There is a five week period from the application date during which any observations need to be submitted to An Bord Pleanála.

 ## Rental only